Hexirp/hexirp-hakyll/hexyll-core/README.md

-# hexirp-hakyll-core
+# hexyll-core

-hexirp-hakyll-core is a core library of hexirp-hakyll.
+hexyll-core is a core library of hexirp-hakyll.